-- A graphics calculator, preferably a Casio one (e.g. fx-9750G plus), is essential for this course. - Education Perfect approx. \$20
+A graphics calculator, preferably a Casio one (e.g. fx-9750G plus), is essential for this course.

-ACHIEVEME ENT STANDARDS No. of (Credits

-91257 91259 91261 91262 91267 Apply graphical methods in solving problems.
-Apply trigonometric relationships in solving problems.
-Apply algebraic methods in solving problems.
-Apply calculus methods in solving problems.
+91259 Apply trigonometric relationships in solving problems.
+91261 Apply algebraic methods in solving problems.
+91262 Apply calculus methods in solving problems.
 Apply probability methods in solving problems.
-Ext 4 5 4 Int.
-4 3

-Total No. of Credits 20)
+91267 91269 Apply systems of equations in solving problems.